There are many things you can do to help contribute to sustainability at George Brown College.

 - Save Paper: Think before you print.
 If all the photocopy paper that the college uses was stacked into a pile, it would be more than four times as high as the CN Tower.

 - Encourage electronic submission of assignments.
 This saves paper but also student time and money.
-Or use the Blackboard testing labs as well which allow paperless testing and examinations.
+Or use the Brightspace testing labs as well which allow paperless testing and examinations.

 - Share documents electronically: Instead of printing multiple sets of paper documents, share files online and keep central electronic files for your department.
 Information on how the College's Corporate File Shares works.

 - No need to print course outlines, use in-class screens and Brightspace instead: To ensure all students see their course outlines, present them in class, on the classroom and lab screens: it's a great opportunity to highlight points of particular interest.
 Or post them on Brightspace - that way, every student has access to it, including students who miss the first class, it never gets lost (or trashed), and they can refer to it throughout the semester.

 - Don't Use Printed Course Packs: The GBC Library's collection of electronic articles are an excellent alternative to print course packs.
 Using the Library Reading List Builder, faculty can quickly and easily create lists of links to digital resources (including library journal articles, eBooks and streamed videos, or any web content), which students can access from their Brightspace course.
 Please review the instructions for creating an online reading list, and contact your Liaison Librarian if you require assistance.

 - Reduce paper margins.
 If printing is absolutely necessary, then reduce the size of your margins so that when you print out your full document, fewer pages are used overall.
 Visit the College's Paper Use Guidelines for other paper saving ideas, located in the Sustainability section of our website.